StockNews.com Begins Coverage on Oragenics (NYSEAMERICAN:OGEN)

-StockNews.com started coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research report sent to investors on Wednesday morning.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+StockNews.com initiated coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research report report published on Thursday morning.
+The firm issued a sell rating on the biotechnology company’s stock.

-Oragenics (NYSEAMERICAN:OGEN – Free Report) last released its quarterly earnings results on Friday, May 12th.
-The biotechnology company reported ($1.41) earnings per share (EPS) for the quarter.
-Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.
-The firm had revenue of $0.02 million for the quarter.
+Oragenics (NYSEAMERICAN:OGEN – Free Report) last issued its earnings results on Friday, May 12th.
+The biotechnology company reported ($1.41) EPS for the quarter.
+Oragenics had a negative net margin of 7,467.43% and a negative return on equity of 96.34%.
+The business had revenue of $0.02 million during the quarter.

 About Oragenics